Vyral/base-template/_posts/2023-06-16-tulsa-looks-good-on-you-and-alicia-jones-with-healthy-roots.md

 Fed up with taking 7 medications daily, Alicia decided to play with recipes and research the benefits of elderberry elixir to try to make the healthiest version for her and her family to consume.

 After a year of working on her recipe, she finally landed on the perfect version and started &nbsp;consuming it daily.
-Three months later ,Alicia found herself not needing those 7 medications anymore and now, 3 years later she is still going strong supporting her health with her elderberry elixir.
+Three months later, Alicia found herself not needing those 7 medications anymore and now, 3 years later she is still going strong supporting her health with her elderberry elixir.

 Motivated by the stories from her clients, Alicia doesn’t plan on slowing down anytime soon.